helldweller/pull-request-stats/README.md

 ## Privacy
 * **No repository data is collected**, stored, or distributed by this GitHub action.
 This action is **state-less**.
 * Charts data is sent over the URL and never stored or transmitted anywhere else.
-* [Minimal data](/src/services/telemetry/sendStart.js) is sent to Mixpanel in order to improve this action.
-However, you can opt-out using the `telemetry` option.

 ## Usage